google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 There Will Always Be Those...?

-Know that there will always be that "element of the human race" that will continue to be defiant towards the Most High God - constantly mocking Him and His follows - insisting that there is no One True God, or that they care not to know - so on, and so forth.
-And just like the Pharaoh who came before them, there will come a time in their lives, where all that they had believed to be true, will come crumbling down around them.
+Know that there will always be that "element of the human race" that will continue to be defiant towards the Most High God, constantly mocking Him and His followers, insisting that there is no One True God, or that they care not to know, so on, and so forth.
+And just like the Pharaoh who came before them, there will come a time in their lives when all that they had believed to be true will come crumbling down around them.

 Bible Study Online